Sync-NeRF: Generalizing Dynamic NeRFs to Unsynchronized Videos: Experiments

 \subsubsection{Unsynchronized Dynamic Blender Dataset.}

-\fref{fig:blender_qual} compares the baselines and ours on $\texttt{fox}$ scene from Unsynchronized Dynamic Blender Dataset.
-While MixVoxels struggles on the motion and object boundaries, Sync-MixVoxels show clear face of the fox.
-Surprisingly both variants of K-Planes fail drastically.
-Nevertheless, Sync-K-Planes resolves the problem.
+\fref{fig:blender_qual} compares the baselines and our approaches on $\texttt{fox}$ scene from Unsynchronized Dynamic Blender Dataset.
+While MixVoxels and K-Planes struggle on the motion and object boundaries, our Sync-MixVoxels and Sync-K-Planes shows the clearer face of the fox.

-\tref{tab:synthetic_test} reports quantitative metrics on the test views of the Unsynchronized Dynamic Blender Dataset.
-We report the average across all scenes and defer per-scene performance in \Aref{sup:blender_all}.
-Our method improves the baselines in all cases. (\Aref{sup:blender_sync})
+\tref{tab:synthetic_test} reports quantitative metrics on the \emph{test} views of the Unsynchronized Dynamic Blender Dataset.
+We report the average across all scenes and refer to per-scene performance in Appendix F.2.
+Our method improves the baselines in all cases.